Enzuo/light-sql-template/README.md

 #What is it ?

-sql-Moduleon is a very simple template engine for .sql running in node.js
+sql-Moduleon is a very simple template engine for .sql, It is running in **node.js**
 - no sql file loading, no database query execution
 - just the parsing of your sql template